akatsuki-co/algoacademy/README.md

 To-Dos:

-- Add more content to Go, C++ and Java
+- Add more content to Go, Ruby and Java
 - Add more content to quizzes

 ---